-Doctoral Dissertation Requirements: A doctoral student writes a dissertation based upon original investigation and showing mature scholarship and critical judgment as well as familiarity with tools and methods of research.
+Ph.D.
+Dissertation Requirements: A Ph.D. student writes a dissertation based upon original investigation and showing mature scholarship and critical judgment as well as familiarity with tools and methods of research.
 The subject must be approved by the student's major department.